milad-hub/float-console/README.md

 # Float Console

-A simple floating console for Chrome that shows your logs without opening DevTools.
+A simple floating console for Chromium-based browsers (Chrome, Edge, etc.) that shows your logs without opening DevTools.
 Sometimes you just need to see what's being logged, you know?

 ![Float Console](https://img.shields.io/badge/version-1.0.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Status](https://img.shields.io/badge/status-not%20ready-red)
 ![Release](https://img.shields.io/badge/release-not%20ready-red)

 > ⚠️ **Heads up**: This is still being worked on and hasn't been released yet.
-Things might break, features might change, and it's not in the Chrome Web Store.
+Things might break, features might change, and it's not in any extension store.
 Use at your own risk!

 > ⚠️ **Important**: This is just a simple log viewer, okay?
-It's not Chrome DevTools.
+It's not DevTools.
 It won't debug your code, won't show you network requests, won't profile performance, none of that fancy stuff.
 It just shows console logs.
 If you need real debugging, use DevTools like everyone else.

 ## What it does